cmse822/project-1-team-8/Project1WriteUpFinalSubmission.md

     | Y[i] = A[i] + C*B[i] **1/12 flops/byte** (2/3 flops = 2 loads, 1 store, 2 operations) | This kernel is similar to the first kernel in the warmup because the kernel is computationaly taxing with multiple loads of vectors A and B as well as a store of vector Y. This kernel will have many cache misses due to having to load vectors A and B, but not as much as the first warmup kernel.
 If we are to assume that most of these loads will be done from DRAM due to the amount of cache misses, then we can also assume that many operations will be loading from DRAM.
 This allows us to draw the same conclusion that this kernel will run faster on Berk's laptop than the HPCC due to the results that we've seen in the roofline model and mentioned in the first kernel of the warmup above.
 As for optimization strategies, we'd once again recommend blocking parts of vectors A and B to limit cache misses.
 This would also entail explicit SIMDization and cache bypass use the instruction movntpd to deal with quickly filled cache memory and small memory efficiency. |

 6. Compare your results for the roofline model to what you obtained for the matrix-matrix multiplication operation from Part 1.
 How are the rooflines of memory bandwidth related to the features in the algorithmic performance as a function of matrix size?
+    While running the matrix multiplication with M1, we noticed a sudden drop in performance around N = 2000.
+However, this problem was resolved when we switched our memory allocation for the matrices from 2D arrays to offset based 1D arrays.
+We predict that during the 2D array allocation, since the child arrays inside the matrices can be placed at the different parts of the memory, some parts of the array may be stored in DRAM which causes the drop.
+During the 1D array allocation run, we did not observe the same problem this can be cause because memory allocation of this array is done linearly, this way all parts of the matrices are in the same memory partition.
     #TODO Finish this problem
     #Talk over slack when this is done